MicrosoftDocs/win32/desktop-src/DirectShow/displaying-an-application-supplied-bitmap-on-the-composited-image.md

 ---
-Description: 'Displaying an Application-Supplied Bitmap on the Composited Image' ms.assetid: 'c51329d3-e814-4ef9-aad8-a3e60f9fa2a7'
+Description: Displaying an Application-Supplied Bitmap on the Composited Image ms.assetid: c51329d3-e814-4ef9-aad8-a3e60f9fa2a7
-title: 'Displaying an Application-Supplied Bitmap on the Composited Image'
+title: Displaying an Application-Supplied Bitmap on the Composited Image ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Displaying an Application-Supplied Bitmap on the Composited Image